 - You can add tassels at the end for a deluxe look and a pop of color.

-Hemming tape is a fusible tape that can be readily found at fabric stores and even supermarkets.
+Hemming tape is a fusible tape readily found at fabric stores and even supermarkets.
 The glue on the tape is activated by the heat of your iron.

-- Slip the hemming tape under the seam and press it to activate the glue.
-Follow the manufacturer’s instructions for the correct heat settings.
-For delicate fabrics, you may need a pressing cloth in between the iron and the hem.
+- Press the hemming tape under the seam to activate the glue.
+Follow the manufacturer's instructions for the correct heat settings.
+For delicate fabrics, you may need a pressing cloth between the iron and the hem.

 How to Make a Table Runner - In Conclusion